 - Using other harsh chemicals

-When you’re caring for high porosity hair, you want to limit how often you use heat if you want to maintain the overall health of your curls.
+You want to limit how often you use heat if you want to maintain the overall health of your curls.
 Using heat and/or chemicals can cause more damage to your strands and will have a negative impact on your curl pattern.

 If this happens, you’ll find yourself having to transition from heat damage or you’ll have to cut your hair off.
 And I’m sure you don’t want either one of those to happen!